akelm/YAMS/README.md

 # YAMS -- yet another Mie simulator
 A Python program with GUI to calculate electromagnetic field enhancement factors for plain-wave and dipole radiation in spherical shell geometry.
 Additionally, it can calculate the subsequent changes of photophysics for given fluorophores.
 # How it works
  Software calculates transfer matrices for electromagnetic field in multipolar expansion for nanoparticles composed of concentric spheres.
-The method for transfer matrix computation was taken from: [https://doi.org/10.1016/j.aop.2004.07.002](https://doi.org/10.1016/j.aop.2004.07.002).
+The method for transfer matrix computation was taken from: [Moroz2005](https://doi.org/10.1016/j.aop.2004.07.002).

 On  the basis of that, field enhancement factor for excitation field (with respect to spatially averaged plain-wave) is calculated, the method was adapted from [Le Ru and Etchegoin SPLAC Package](https://www.victoria.ac.nz/scps/research/research-groups/raman-lab/numerical-tools/sers-and-plasmonics-codes).
-Enhancement of radiative emission rate was calculated as in [https://doi.org/10.1016/j.aop.2004.07.002](https://doi.org/10.1016/j.aop.2004.07.002).
+Enhancement of radiative emission rate was calculated as in [Moroz2005](https://doi.org/10.1016/j.aop.2004.07.002).
 Enhancement of total emission rate was obtained by integration of Poynting vector below and under the dipole position.

- The longitudinal modes in nonlocal metal dielectric response were treated as in [https://doi.org/10.1016/j.aop.2004.07.002](https://doi.org/10.1016/j.aop.2004.07.002) with metal hydrodynamic constant and longitudinal wave vector taken as in [https://doi.org/10.1088/0953-8984/27/18/183204](https://doi.org/10.1088/0953-8984/27/18/183204) (omitting the size-correction part).
-The changes in electron mean-free path due to the surface scattering is obtained from: [https://doi.org/10.1021/jp8010074](https://doi.org/10.1021/jp8010074).
+The  longitudinal modes in nonlocal metal dielectric response were treated as in [Moroz2005](https://doi.org/10.1016/j.aop.2004.07.002) with metal hydrodynamic constant and longitudinal wave vector taken as in [Raza2015](https://doi.org/10.1088/0953-8984/27/18/183204) (omitting the size-correction part).
+The changes in electron mean-free path due to the surface scattering is obtained from: [Moroz2008](https://doi.org/10.1021/jp8010074).

+ I recommend the following positions that explain the physics behind these calculations:

+* LeRu2008
+* Novotny2012
 # Similar software

 # Installation